Top 5 Places Near San Diego to Snowboard or Ski

 Mt.
 Baldy’s snow isn’t as groomed, which, for many skiers/boarders, adds to the fun and adventure.
 Mt.
 Baldy’s conditions vary greatly, so conditions can be unpredictable.
 It is only 110 miles from San Diego, so why not check it out?

 Although much farther than the rest (about 7 hours from San Diego), Mammoth Mountain is the best resort in Southern California and arguably one of the best in the west.
 Mammoth is HUGE and it just might be worth driving the extra hours if you have the weekend.
+The entire resort spans over 3500 acres, and gives you the chance to explore a wide range of terrain.
 The season is long and generally runs from November through July (yes, you read that right).
 With base elevation at 7,952 ft and a top elevation at 11,052 ft, you’ll get your a huge cardio workout.

 The mountain features 28 lifts, 151 runs, 13 terrain parks and 3500 skiable acres.
 Did we mention this place is huge?
 Ticket prices are on the high end and range from $110- 130 for adults.
 Ticket prices vary depending on advance purchase, holidays, demand and other factors.
 You can buy them online or on-site.